Themes in Nazi propaganda: Heim ins Reich

 Propaganda was also directed to Germans outside the Third Reich, to return as regions, or as individuals from other regions.
 Hitler hoped to make full use of the "German Diaspora".

 Prior to Anschluss, a powerful transmitter in Munich bombarded Austria with propaganda of what Hitler had done for Germany, and what he could do for Austria.

 The annexation of Austria was presented as "enter[ing] German land as representatives of a general German will to unity, to establish brotherhood with the German people and soldiers there."
 Similarly, the last chapter of Eugen Hadamovsky's World History on the March glorifies Hitler's obtaining Memel from Lithuania as the latest stage in the progress of history.

 In the Baltic States, after an agreement with Stalin, who suspected they would be loyal to Nazis, the Nazis set out to encourage the departure of "ethnic Germans" by the use of propaganda.
 This included using scare tactics about the Soviet Union, and led to tens of thousands leaving.
 Those who left were not referred to as "refugees", but were rather described as "answering the call of the Fuhrer".

 As part of an effort to lure ethnic Germans back to Germany, folksy Heimatbriefe or "letters from the homeland" were sent to German immigrants to the United States.
 The reaction to these was on the whole negative, particularly as they picked up.
 Goebbels also hoped to use German-Americans to keep America neutral during the war, but the effect actually produced was great hostility to Nazi propagandists.

 Radio propaganda to Russia included the threat that if the Volga Germans were persecuted, the Jews would have to pay for it, many times over.

-Newspapers in the occupied Ukraine printed articles about antecedents of German rule over the Ukraine, such as Catherine the Great and the Goths.
+Newspapers in the occupied Ukraine printed articles about antecedents of German rule over Ukraine, such as Catherine the Great and the Goths.